 Special rules apply to passenger automobiles, assets generating foreign source income, assets converted to personal use, certain asset dispositions, and like-kind exchanges or involuntary conversions of property in a general asset account.
-For more details, see Regulations section 1.168(i)-1 and Temporary Regulations section 1.168(i)-1T.
+For more details, see Regulations section 1.168(i)-1.